 Ties between most EU countries and Serbia have been strained over Kosovo.
 Twenty-two of the 27 EU countries have recognized Kosovo (including key countries such as Britain, France, Germany, and Italy).
 Five EU countries, including Greece, Cyprus, Slovakia, Romania, and Spain, have declined to recognize Kosovo's independence.
 These countries are either traditional allies of Serbia, or have minority populations for whom they fear Kosovo independence could set an unfortunate precedent, or both.
 Prime Minister Cvetkovic has vowed to take "all legal and diplomatic measures" to preserve Kosovo as part of Serbia.
 Serbia won an important diplomatic victory when the U.N.
 General Assembly voted on October 8, 2008, to refer the question of the legality of Kosovo's declaration of independence to the International Court of Justice.
-A decision on the case is not expected for several years.
+A decision on the case is expected later in 2010.

 Perhaps partly in a desire to improve its relations with the EU, Serbia agreed to the deployment in December 2008 of EULEX, an EU-led law-and-order mission in Kosovo.
-Nevertheless, Serbia has continued to stress that such cooperation does not imply recognition for Kosovo's independence.
+In an October 2009 report on Serbia's possible EU candidacy, the European Commission said Serbia had taken "first steps" in cooperation but needed to do more.
+Serbia has continued to stress that cooperation with EULEX does not imply recognition for Kosovo's independence.
+Serbian leaders have said that they will reject EU membership if it is conditioned on recognizing Kosovo's independence.

-In July 2009, the EU decided to allow Serbian citizens visa-free travel to the EU starting in January 2010, if Serbia meets several conditions before then.
+Since December 19, 2009, the EU has permitted Serbian citizens to travel visa-free to the EU.
 Many Serbs may see the decision as the most tangible (and most prized) benefit they have received so far from the Serbian government's pro-EU policy.